Xamla/rosvita-documentation/source/Calibration_Part1.rst

 * The order of this sequence is important, in particular don't forget to save the camera calibration by pressing 's' before starting the hand-eye calibration.

-.. note:: Note, that during the capturing process **linear movements** are performed between the taught capture poses.
-In particular, there is **no collision check**.
-Thus, it is highly recommended to **first move to the starting pose**, which is a comparatively slow movement, and to **watch** the whole **capturing process carefully**.
+.. note:: During the capturing process robot movements are performed between the taught capture poses.
+Make sure, that all **collision objects** in your robot’s work space are **modeled carefully** (with safety margin).
+Moreover, it is  recommended to **first move to the starting pose**, which is a comparatively slow movement, and to **watch** the whole **capturing process carefully**.

-.. note:: The output directory for your calibration data (image capturing and calibration results) will be ``/tmp/calibration/<date>_<time>/``.
-Thus, your calibration data will be saved only temporarily.
+.. note:: The **output directory** for your calibration data (image capturing and calibration results) will be ``/tmp/calibration/<date>_<time>/``.
+Thus, your calibration data will be saved only **temporarily**.
 To permanently save calibration results, move them into your project folder!

+.. hint:: Instead of using manually taught capture poses for camera and hand-eye calibration, you can also use automatically generated capture poses by choosing the option **d Capture sphere sampling** in the calibration main menu.
+A detailed explanation of this possibility is given in the next chapter: :ref:`Calibration Part2 <calibration-part2-label>`.